 - Other Cyclists

 - Drunk Drivers

 A bicycle accident caused by a car driver or other reason can result in terrible injuries including:

 - Brain Injuries

 Michael Fleming has participated in the MS 150 charity bike ride from Houston to Austin many times.
-He understands the dangers and needs of cyclists and as a board certified bicycle accident lawyer, he knows what has to be done to protect your rights after being hit by a car.
+He understands the dangers and needs of cyclists and as a board certified bicycle accident and car accident lawyer, he knows what has to be done to protect your rights after being hit by a car.
 Call him today for a free consultation.